My dog might be invincible. He might also be demented.

 According to research, about 60 percent of dogs over the age of 14 show signs of dementia, often not obvious until the dog is in an advanced stage.

-What are the symptoms of CCD or dog dementia?
+What are the symptoms of Canine Cognitive Dysfunction (CCD) or dog dementia?

 - Aimless wandering (often pacing at night known as ‘sun-downing’)